dschnare/std-esm-sandbox/ISSUES.md

 # When running `npm test` (uses `nyc`)

-- If the `cjs` `@std/esm` setting is not set to `true` when running `nyc` then we get an error ( https://github.com/standard-things/esm/issues/28 ).
+- If the `cjs` `@std/esm` setting is not set to `true` when running `nyc` then we get an error: https://github.com/standard-things/esm/issues/28

 - If the `lcov` reporter is configured for `nyc`